-As can be seen from Tables 4.1 and 4.2, the ITE average trip rates are higher than the average UK trip rates and generally higher than the trip rates for each store, (except the Manchester store on a Saturday).
+As can be seen from Tables 4.1 and 4.2, the ITE U.S. average trip rates are higher than the average UK trip rates and trip rates for the Chingford store.

 For the purpose of the traffic analysis undertaken for this study, the ITE trip rates have been used as it is considered these trip rates would provide a robust assessment of the likely traffic generation for the first Costco store in Sydney.
 However, it is considered that in time as more Costco stores were developed in Sydney the traffic generation of the store would be more in line with that of the Chingford store in London.